slayterson/DayZ-CreditZ/README.md

 This actually completes the install.
 Now for the customization.

 ---===Customize It===---
-First place you may want to look at is this code:
+First place you may want to look at is this code: in file dc_disp.hpp

 class Picture {
       x=-0.5; y=-0.5; w=2.0; h=2.0;